LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ??? abstract "Section Summary (click to open/close)"
     [<span class="loop-bigger">:material-skip-forward:</span>](#previous-xcode-builders) If you have already built Loop via Xcode using this *Apple* ID, skip ahead to [Previous Xcode Builders](#previous-xcode-builders).

-    1. Go to [Register an `App Group`](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the *Apple* developer site.
+    1. Go to [Register an `App Group`](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the *Apple Developer* site.
     1. For Description, use "Loop App Group".
     1. For Identifier, enter "group.com.TEAMID.loopkit.LoopGroup", subsituting your team id for `TEAMID`.
     1. Click "Continue" and then "Register".